Theories

 Unfalsifiable statements

-Our example bears noticeable similarities to phrases such as “God loves us”.
-Even statements such as “God exists but you cannot see him”, “Heaven will punish you in the afterlife, but you cannot prove it”, or “You will be reborn, but you cannot know it” are unfalsifiable.
-Such statements are the bedrock of religions, as we shall see in the Chapter on Memes.
+It is interesting to note that our example bears noticeable similarities to phrases such as “God loves us but does not show it in an obvious way” — or even to statements such as “God exists but you cannot see him”, “Heaven will punish you in the afterlife, but you cannot prove it”, or “You will be reborn, but you cannot know it” are unfalsifiable.
+All of these statements are unfalsifiable, and hence meaningless.
+They are on the same level as "The woman loves me but does not show it".
+And yet, they are the bedrock of religions, as we shall see in the Chapter on Memes.

 Truth and Atheism